The-Special/The-Special/README.md

 ### 💎 Hi I'm Special.

 My name is Mert but i like using my username [Special] more.
-I'm a Developer and Graphic&Motion Designer.
+I'm a Developer and Graphic & Motion Designer.

 <div align="center">